 Finding the Right Supplier

-If you’re willing to pay to access them, it’s possible to use public import and export records to find established Chinese suppliers — including those used by your competitors.
-Alternatively, you can contract a freight forwarding and logistics company to find a trustworthy Chinese supplier/manufacturer for you.
+If you’re willing to pay to access them, it’s possible to use public import and export records to find established Chinese suppliers, including those used by competing Hong Kong and Chinese sellers.
+An alternative solution is to contact a freight forwarding and logistics company and let them find a trustworthy Chinese supplier or manufacturer for you.

 Don’t Pay the Balance in Advance

-Do not pay the balance before shipment when placing your first order with a Chinese manufacturer or supplier.
-If you can, pay a deposit until the order arrives, so you can inspect it, verifying its quality, before paying the remaining balance.
+Do not pay the balance before the shipment arrives when placing your first order with a Chinese manufacturer or supplier.
+If you can, pay a deposit until the order arrives, allowing you to inspect the shipment and verify its quality and integrity.
+Once you have confirmed everything is in order, you can pay the remaining balance.

 Keep Track of Lead Times and Costs

-Whether it’s your design or from a company’s catalog, the production of a new product requires lead time.
-This depends on various factors, such as the materials required, the complexity of the product, fabrication and assembly methods, and whether research and development are needed.
+Whether it’s your design or from a company’s catalog, the production time of a new item depends on numerous factors, such as research and development (R&D), the materials and resources required, the complexity of the product, fabrication and assembly methods, and any other additional requirements.

-Accounting for these factors, you need to ensure that your inventory will not be depleted before replenishment from your Chinese supplier, which also requires an understanding of customer demand and local market conditions.
+Accounting for these factors, you need to ensure that your stocks will not run out before your Chinese supplier replenishes your inventory, which may require a specific understanding of local market conditions and customer demands.

 Lead times include the destination country’s import duties and taxes, customs, and inspection requirements.
 China also has export requirements that need to be met by the supplier.

-In addition to the lead times that typically accompany the production of a new product, you also have to consider local cultural factors.
-If you’re a westerner, there are several public Chinese holidays you should be aware of, as these can affect lead times and shipping costs.
+In addition to the typical lead times associated with developing and producing a new product, you also have to consider local cultural factors.
+If you’re a Westerner, there are several public Chinese holidays you should be aware of, as these can affect lead times and shipping costs.

 New Year’s Day

-According to the Gregorian calendar, the Chinese celebrate New Year’s Day on the same day as those in the West — January 1.
+According to the Gregorian calendar, the Chinese celebrate New Year’s Day on January 1st, the same day as those in the West.
 It’s not uncommon for Chinese workers to take three days off for this holiday.

-Also known as Tomb-Sweeping Day, this holiday is observed by Han Chinese families, who visit the tombs of their ancestors to clean their graves and commemorate their lives.
-This holiday usually falls on the 15th day of the Spring Equinox — between April 4 and 6, depending on the year.
+Also known as Tomb-Sweeping Day, this holiday is observed by Han Chinese families (approx. 91% of the country’s population), during which they visit the tombs of their ancestors to clean their graves and commemorate their lives.
+Depending on the year, this festival usually falls on the 15th day of the Spring Equinox between April 4 and 6.

 Dragon Boat Festival